LD-LINC/Week-9---NoSQL-and-Stream-Processing/Lesson1/Introduction_to_MongoDB.md

 - **Microservices Integration**: As GlobalConnect moved towards a microservices architecture, MongoDB naturally fit into this paradigm, allowing individual services to own and manage their specific data models within MongoDB collections.
 - **Operational Readiness**: Comprehensive monitoring, backup, and disaster recovery strategies were put in place for the MongoDB clusters, along with internal training for operations teams.

-## 5. Results and Transformative Benefits
+## E. Results and Transformative Benefits
 The strategic adoption of MongoDB brought substantial improvements to GlobalConnect's platform and development process:

 - **Unprecedented Data Flexibility**: New features requiring diverse data structures could be developed and deployed in days rather than weeks, as schema changes were no longer a bottleneck.
 This significantly accelerated product innovation.